 }

-Of course, there are also extensions that allow you to implement a custom slider within your site.
-You will certainly find more customisation options, but is it worth it?
+Of course, there are also extensions that allow to implement a custom cursor within your site.
+You will certainly find more customization options, but is the game worth it?
 It's up to you to see (and test):

-Well, that's it!
-With a little CSS, you can do great things, you know that!
-But there are also other ways to modify the mouse cursor on your site, notably in JavaScript...
+There you go!
+With a little CSS, we can do great things, you know!
+But there are also other ways of modify the mouse cursor on your site, especially in JavaScript...

-- List of all natively available cursor states
+- List of all slider states available in native

-- How to add a stylized and inverted slider to your Divi page
+- How to add a stylized and inverted cursor to your Divi page

-- How to turn your cursor into a button when hovering over an item using Divi
+- How to turn your cursor into a button when hovering an item using Divi

-- Change the mouse cursor only for your computer (not for your site)
+- Change mouse cursor only for your computer (not for your site)

-- How to change an image on hover with Divi
+- How to change an image on the flyover with Divi

 Need more resources on Divi?
-Visit the ElegantThemes blog which is full of ideas and tutorials!
-Or learn how to use this theme effectively with my Divi training !
+Visit ElegantThemes blog full of ideas and tutos!
+Or learn how to effectively use this theme through my training Divi !